CosmoStatGW/CHIMERA/README.md

 ## Installation

-The code can be easily installed with pip:
+The code can be easily installed with pip (available soon):

     pip install chimera-gw